Home

 This style of a decorative crimped rim is inspired by Shenandoah Valley, Virginia potter, Anthony Baecher, circa 1875.
 According to one historian, “A. W. Bacher was, without a doubt, the most skilled of the master potters of the Shenandoah Valley."
 Although he also made rather mundane utilitarian wares, he is best known for his ornamented rim flowerpots, which were typically lead glazed, decorated with manganese

-- Hand Thrown in Rockdale, Wisconsin
+- Handthrown in Rockdale, Wisconsin

-- Fired to 2350° F
+- Fired to 2350° F (1288° C )

-- Soda fired stoneware glaze
+- Vitreous, soda fired stoneware

-- Drainage hole allows for direct planting.
+- Drainage hole allows for direct planting, water drains into attached saucer

 - Price Includes UPS or USPS shipping to the Continental USA